Corporate Social Responsibility: definition

 Voi has set itself the target of offsetting the emissions linked to its activities.
 Electric commercial vehicles have replaced diesel-powered commercial vehicles.

-The warehouses are powered by green electricity and numerous technological efforts to to extend the life of its scooters..
+The warehouses are powered by green electricity and numerous technological efforts to increase the lifespan of your scooters.

 "We plan to extend the life of scooters by several months to 1 year".

-On the social front, Voi Technology is proud to work exclusively with employees on permanent contracts.
+In social terms, Voi Technology is proud to work exclusively with employees on permanent contracts.

-"We're a Swedish company, environmental policy is in our DNA".
+"We're a Swedish company, and environmental policy is in our DNA".

 What feedback do you get from your employees?

-Electric vehicles are very popular with employees.
+The electric vehicles are very popular with employees.
 This choice has completely changed the quality of work for employees: there is no noise and the vehicles are very easy to drive.
 Driving comfort goes hand in hand with ease of recharging.
-Voi Technology has installed charging stations in its warehouses as part of the Paris City Council's subsidy program.
+Voi Technology has installed charging points in its warehouses as part of the Paris City Council's subsidy programme.
 Drivers simply plug in at the warehouse and pick up a charged vehicle on their way out.

-The company has also benefited from help from the town council to equip itself with electric cargo bikes.
+The company has also received help from the local council to equip itself with electric cargo bikes.

 How do you see tomorrow's mobility in cities?

-"Today, the facts are simple: ¾ of space is used for car traffic, but only 14% of trips in Paris are made by car" - Lucas Bornert
+"Today, the facts are simple: ¾ of the space is used for car traffic, but only 14% of journeys in Paris are made by car" - Lucas Bornert

-Lucas Bornert believes that the future will see more bike lanes in Paris, which will encourage city dwellers to opt for new means of transport such as electric bikes, 2-wheelers, electric skates and, of course, scooters.
+Lucas Bornert believes that the future will see more bike lanes in Paris, which will encourage city dwellers to favour new means of transport such as electric bikes, 2-wheelers, electric skates and, of course, scooters.

 CSR (Corporate Social Responsibility) policy: examples

-How can you implement a CSR (Corporate Social Responsibility) policy within your organization?
+How can you implement a CSR (Corporate Social Responsibility) policy within your organisation?
 Contrary to popular belief, you don't necessarily need to make colossal investments.
 You can run a successful CSR policy without massive investment.
-Let's take a look at what you can easily do to make a difference.
+Let's take a look at what you can easily put in place to make a difference.

 • Reducing waste within the company

-Here too, it's a practice that's more or less easy to put in place.
-Waste within a company needs to be reduced and sorted.
-In your office, you can simply remind your colleagues to sort their waste, or give preference to glass over plastic.
+Again, this is a practice that is more or less easy to put in place.
+Waste within a company must be reduced and sorted.
+In your office, all you can do is remind your colleagues to sort their waste or to use glass instead of plastic.

 • Don't print documents unnecessarily

-We all know a colleague who systematically prints out e-mails or reports.
-Reducing this type of behavior helps to cut down on paper waste and reduce your carbon footprint.
+We all know a colleague who systematically prints out emails or reports.
+Reducing this type of behaviour will cut down on paper waste and reduce your carbon footprint.

 • Encouraging teleworking

-As well as allowing employees to work more calmly from home, letting employees telecommute has a double benefit: it shows them that you trust them, and means they don't have to suffer the commute to the office.
+As well as allowing employees to work more calmly from home, letting them telework has a double benefit: it shows them that you trust them and it means they don't have to suffer the commute to the office.
 It's progressive and environmentally friendly.
-Companies such as Zapier, Buffer and Trello have decided to go office-free and create 100% telecommuting teams.
+Some companies, such as Zapier, Buffer and evenTrellohave decided to stop having offices and to create 100% teleworking teams.

 • Switching to electric cars

 If you use cars as part of your job, it might be time to switch to cleaner modes of transport.
-An electric car not only saves you money on your TCO (Total Cost of Ownership), it also reduces your CO2 emissions and improves your image with employees, suppliers and customers.
+An electric car not only saves you money on your car insurance, it can also save you money on your car insurance.
+TCO (Total Cost of Ownership) but also reduce your CO2 emissions and improve your image with your employees, suppliers and customers.

-These easy-to-implement actions are concrete examples of what you can start doing today at the level of your team, your floor or the whole company.
+These very simple actions are concrete examples of what you can start doing today at the level of your team, your floor or the whole company.

 In a nutshell

 Every company has an impact on its environment (social, environmental or societal).
-CSR (Corporate Social Responsibility) enables these companies to become aware of their impact and to improve it.
+CSR (Corporate Social Responsibility) enables companies to be aware of their impact and to improve it.
 Properly managed, a CSR (Corporate Social Responsibility) approach creates opportunities.
 These opportunities create growth for these companies.
-Even if there is no obligation for organizations today, it is strategically important to address this issue as early as possible.
+Even if there is no obligation for organisations today, it is strategically important to look into it as soon as possible.

 Adrien-Maxime MENSAH